Our main areas of work include:

 ENGLISH - FRENCH - ESTONIAN - GERMAN - SWEDISH - ITALIAN - SPANISH - CZECH - POLISH

-This regularly updated factsheet, is an overview of the key points for the transition period.
+This factsheet, is an overview of the key points on the new Directive.
 It complements the information you'll find in the EU RCD Guide (above).
 Specific questions should be raised with your national industry association or addressed to the Secretariat.
-NEW LINK (to be linked to the factsheet) http://www.europeanboatingindustry.eu/images/Members_Documents/160920FactsheetNewRCDrules.pdf
+UPDATED factsheet coming shortly! http://www.europeanboatingindustry.eu/images/Members_Documents/160920FactsheetNewRCDrules.pdf

 As of 21 April 2018, lifejackets will have to meet the requirements set in the new EU Regulation 2016/425.
 The harmonised standard will continue to provide presumption of conformity as it will continue to be reviewed and updated when necessary.
 As mentioned, the product conformity assessment procedures have been made stricter and are described in the Regulation.
-About a year before entry into force (by mid-2017), notified bodies will need to apply to be accredited to this new Regulation to continue operating legally.
+Notified bodies already should have and need to apply to be accredited to this new Regulation to continue operating legally.
 You can find the full text of the new EU Regulation 2016/425 in all EU languages on http://eur-lex.europa.eu/legal-content/EN/TXT/?qid=1464708129371&uri=CELEX:32016R0425

 3. Port reception facilities for waste